zulip/zulip/docs/prod-health-check-debug.md

-# Checking status and debugging
+# Check status and debug

 Zulip uses [Supervisor](http://supervisord.org/index.html) to monitor and control its many Python services.
 Read the next section, [Using